Learn how a balance transfer can affect your credit rating and what you can do to ensure it has a positive impact on your credit score.

 How can a balance transfer affect my credit rating?

 Your credit file contains details of your entire credit history.
-It contains records of the type of credit you’ve been approved or rejected for, your payment history, enquiries for credit, the age of your accounts and credit usage, each of which have an impact on your overall credit score.
+It contains records of the type of credit you’ve been approved or rejected for, your payment history, inquiries for credit, the age of your accounts and credit usage, each of which have an impact on your overall credit score.
 You can expect lenders to go through your credit file each time you apply for a new credit card.

 Here are some of the ways a balance transfer could affect your credit rating:

 - Average account age.
 You might see a slight drop in your credit score when you apply for the card.
 That’s because opening a new account lowers what is known as your average account age.
 Lenders look at this metric because they want to see you’ve had a relationship with your credit card for a long time.
-This drop usually amounts to a small 5 to 20 points, however, and you’ll recover from it quickly with timely payments.
+This drop usually amounts to a small 5–20 points, however, and you’ll recover from it quickly with timely payments.

 How can I prevent my balance transfer from having a negative impact on my credit rating?